 Our embrace of wireless gadgets and modern medical implants is exposing us to nickel, the highly sensitizing metal, as never before.
-And the result?
-As this investigation for Allergic Living magazine found: a surge in nickel allergies.
-This feature article was first published in Allergic Living’s Winter 2015 magazine.
+As this investigation for Allergic Living found: the result is a surge in nickel allergy.
+[Article updated: May 2019.]

 This condition, more commonly called eczema, manifests as a red, bumpy, itchy and uncomfortable rash, which becomes blistered, widespread and even raw in more severe cases.
-Allergic contact dermatitis’s relationship to nickel has long been familiar to dermatologists, since this allergy is one of the most common – estimated to affect more an 30 million and perhaps as many as 60 million Americans.
+Allergic contact dermatitis’s relationship to nickel allergy has long been familiar to dermatologists.
+The allergy is one of the most common – estimated to affect more an 30 million and perhaps as many as 55 million Americans.
 (In Canada, it affects 3 to 7 million people.)
 Nickel is also everywhere – it’s used in countless ordinary items, including eyeglasses, belt buckles, coins, keys and even underwire bras.

-So given the massive popularity of youth-oriented electronic devices, you might think that strict regulatory oversight would be in place.
+Given the massive popularity of digital devices, you might think that strict regulatory oversight would be in place.
 But that’s not the case.
 In contrast to the European Union, which specifies how much nickel a consumer item can release, North America has no rules.
 Some of the giant electronics manufacturers still deem nickel content a “proprietary” matter and won’t reveal it.